 Dr. Joseph Suglia

 There is an alternative interpretation that is possible: The figure of the woman would be the vessel into which the misogynistic delusions of the knight are projected, into the vacuum which stands for that which cannot be symbolized.
 This evacuates the pallid, forlorn night.
 The figure of the female has now become an agglomeration of split-off parts that represents him.
-The figure is then a void to which the male is inexorably drawn and from which he is driven in horror.
+The figure is then a void to which the knight is inexorably drawn and from which he is driven in horror.
 Keats’s pallid, forlorn knight has an experience of horror vacui.

 The knight-at-arms would then have projected all of his disjecta membra into the figure of the female, thus rendering himself as servile and exhausted.